Pillowgitguy/UOW/README.md

 Welcome!
-This repository contains all the projects I completed during my time at the University of Wollongong.
+This repository contains all the projects I have completed during my time at the University of Wollongong.